Field Service user guide

 Understand Field Service concepts

-The purpose of this section is to understand what Dynamics 365 for Field Service is, and why it's valuable to customers.
+The purpose of this section is to understand what Dynamics 365 Field Service is, and why it's valuable to customers.

 Set up Field Service